Sheryn Omeri (UK)

 Sheryn has also been instructed on cases before the European Court of Human Rights on behalf of the Kurdish Human Rights Project, and later, the Democratic Progress Institute, in London.
 She is joint author of the Human Rights and References to the Court of Justice of the European Union chapters of Bullen & Leake & Jacob’s Precedents of Pleadings.

 In 2015, Sheryn worked in the Prosecution Division of the Office of the Prosecutor of the International Criminal Court in The Hague.
-She was a member of the Prosecution Team responsible for the prosecution of the case of Prosecutor v Al Faqi Al Mahdi which was the first case in the history of the ICC requiring the Trial Chamber to consider the war crime of destroying of cultural property as well as the question of whether it should accept a guilty plea offered by the defendant.
+She was a member of the Prosecution Team responsible for the prosecution of the case of Prosecutor v Al Faqi Al Mahdi which was the first case in the history of the ICC requiring the Trial Chamber to consider the war crime of destruction of cultural property as well as the question of whether it should accept a guilty plea offered by the defendant.

 Before moving to London, Sheryn worked at the Aboriginal Legal Service in Sydney, specialising in Criminal Law, appearing in the Local, Children’s, District and Supreme Courts of New South Wales.
 Prior to this, Sheryn was tipstaff to the Honourable Justice Margaret Beazley, President of the New South Wales Court of Appeal.
 Sheryn has also worked in the Litigation and International Arbitration Department of the Paris Office of Freshfields.
-She studied at the Fondation National des Sciences Politiques (‘Sciences Po’) in Paris and was awarded the University of Sydney University Medal for her French thesis concerning historical and contemporary manifestations of the nationalist movement in Corsica.
+She studied at the Fondation Nationale des Sciences Politiques (‘Sciences Po’) in Paris and was awarded the University of Sydney University Medal for her French thesis concerning historical and contemporary manifestations of the nationalist movement in Corsica.